 The Company has issued warrants to purchase shares of its common stock in connection with financing activities.
 The Company accounted for some of these warrants as a liability at fair value and others as equity at fair value.
 The fair value of the outstanding warrants was estimated using the Black-Scholes Model.
 The Black-Scholes Model required inputs such as the expected term of the warrants, expected volatility and risk-free interest rate.
 These inputs were subjective and required significant analysis and judgment to develop.
 For the estimate of the expected term, the Company used the full remaining contractual term of the warrant.
 The Company determined the expected volatility assumption in the Black-Scholes Model based on historical stock price volatility observed on the Company's underlying stock.
-The assumptions associated with contingent warrant liabilities were reviewed each reporting period and changes in the estimated fair value of these contingent warrant liabilities were recognized in revaluation of contingent warrant liabilities within the consolidated statements of comprehensive loss.
+The assumptions associated with contingent warrant liabilities were reviewed each reporting period and changes in the estimated fair value of these contingent warrant liabilities within the consolidated statements of comprehensive income (loss).

-Net Loss per Share Available to Common Stockholders
+Net Income (Loss) per Share Available to Common Stockholders

-Basic net loss per share available to common stockholders is based on the weighted average number of shares of common stock outstanding during the period.
-Net loss available to common stockholders consists of net loss, as adjusted for the convertible preferred stock deemed dividends related to the beneficial conversion feature on this instrument at issuance.
-Diluted net loss per share available to common stockholders is based on the weighted average number of shares outstanding during the period, adjusted to include the assumed conversion of preferred stock, certain stock options, RSUs, and warrants for common stock.
-The calculation of diluted loss per share available to common stockholders requires that, to the extent the average market price of the underlying shares for the reporting period exceeds the exercise price of the warrants and the presumed exercise of such securities are dilutive to earnings (loss) per share available to common stockholders for the period, adjustments to net loss used in the calculation are required to remove the change in fair value of the warrants for the period.
+Basic net income (loss) per share available to common stockholders is based on the weighted average number of shares of common stock outstanding during the period.
+Net income (loss) available to common stockholders consists of net income (loss), as adjusted for the convertible preferred stock deemed dividends related to the beneficial conversion feature on this instrument at issuance.
+During periods of income, the Company allocates participating securities a proportional share of net income, after deduction of any deemed dividends on preferred stock, determined by dividing total weighted average participating securities by the sum of the total weighted average number of common stock and participating securities (the "two-class method").
+The Company's convertible preferred stock participates in any dividends declared by the Company on its common stock and are therefore considered to be participating securities.
+During periods of loss, the Company allocates no loss to participating securities because they have no contractual obligation to share in the losses of the Company.
+Diluted net income (loss) per share available to common stockholders is based on the weighted average number of shares outstanding during the period, adjusted to include the assumed conversion of preferred stock, certain stock options, RSUs, and warrants for common stock.
+The calculation of diluted income (loss) per share available to common stockholders for the reporting period exceeds the exercise price of the warrants and the presumed exercise of such securities are dilutive to earnings (loss) per share available to common stockholders for the componing stockholders for the period.
 Likewise, adjustments to the denominator are required to reflect the related dilutive shares.